intellivoid/Socialvoid.NET/CODESTYLE.md

 ## File Organization
 * Source files should contain only one public type, although multiple internal types are permitted if required.
 * Source files should be given the name of the public type in the file.
-* Directory names should follow the namespace for the class after `SocialVoid`.
-For example, one would expect to find the public class `SocialVoid.Constants.WotoTools` in **SocialVoid\Constants\WotoTools.cs**.
+* Directory names should follow the namespace for the class after `Socialvoid`.
+For example, one would expect to find the public class `Socialvoid.Constants.WotoTools` in **Socialvoid\Constants\WotoTools.cs**.
 * Class members should be grouped logically, and encapsulated into regions:

 ```csharp